microsoft/pai/docs/manual/cluster-admin/installation-guide.md

 /bin/bash quick-start-kubespray.sh
 ```

-By default, ansible logs of `skip` and `ok` hosts are not displayed, and callback plugins are disabled.
-To view more complete or customized ansible logs, run the script in `verbose` mode:
+By default, ansible logs of `skip` and `ok` hosts are not displayed.
+To view more complete ansible logs, run the script in `verbose` mode:

 ``` bash
 /bin/bash quick-start-kubespray.sh -v